-In 1981 few doubted that Larry Holmes was one of the best boxers in the world, but rarely had the holder of the most coveted prize in all of professional sports, the heavyweight championship of the world, been so unpopular.
-For not only was it the unlucky fate of Holmes to be the next dominant heavyweight following the reign of perhaps the most popular champion in boxing history, Muhammad Ali, but six months before his title defense against one Trevor Berbick, Holmes had battered and stopped a 38-year-old Ali, the hugely anticipated match turning out to be one of the most pitiful and wretched spectacles in all of sports history.
+In 1981 few doubted that Larry Holmes was one of the best boxers in the world, but rarely had the holder of the most coveted prize in all of pro sports, the heavyweight championship of the world, been so unpopular.
+For not only was it the unlucky fate of Holmes to be the dominant heavyweight immediately following the reign of the charismatic Muhammad Ali, but six months before Larry’s title defense against little-known Trevor Berbick, Holmes had battered and stopped a 38-year-old Ali in a hugely anticipated match, a fight that proved to be one of the most pitiful spectacles in all of sports history.

 Holmes’ trouncing of Ali did not endear him to boxing fans.